Lottery Tax Calculator

 Common Mistakes Lottery Winners Make

 Spending before taxes are fully paid: the 24% automatic withholding is insufficient for large prizes.
 Winners must set aside additional funds for the April tax bill or make estimated quarterly payments.
-Gifting without understanding gift tax: gifts above $19,000 per recipient per year (2025) require filing a gift tax return and count against your lifetime exemption ($13.99 million in 2025).
+Gifting without understanding gift tax: gifts above $19,000 per recipient per year (the 2026 annual exclusion, unchanged from 2025) require filing a gift tax return and count against your lifetime exemption, which is $15 million per person in 2026.
 Lending money to friends and family: personal loans to people with no means to repay are gifts with tax consequences.
 Not assembling a professional team immediately: engage a tax attorney, CPA, and financial advisor before claiming the prize.
 Many states allow 90 to 180 days to claim, providing time to plan.

 Related Tax and Finance Tools